Interested In Becoming A Stallholder Or Joining Our Young Enterprise Scheme?

 Many things can impact on how successful a market is, from the weather to school holidays and long weekends, to other clashes with festivals and market days.
 As a stallholder, you’ll need to take the good with the bad, as there will definitely be both.

 The Grey Lynn Farmers Market has been an incubator for many small businesses, and we see this as a vital role we can play in our community.
-If you are serious about starting a business, contact Dave the market manager with your plan or go straight to the stallholder application.
+If you are serious about starting a business, contact Carol the market manager with your plan or go straight to the stallholder application.

 Stallholder Application Form